wp-plugins/ceceppa-multilingua/readme.txt

 Installation of this plugin is fairly easy:

 1. Download the plugin from wordpress.
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Manage desidered languages

 == Frequently Asked Questions ==

+= The home page is randomly change when a static one is set = For some template happens that static page is changed with a random one.
+If that happens just go to "Ceceppa Multilingua" -> "Settings" -> "Advanced" tab and uncheck the "Static page" option

 = Is it possible to not have a slug for the main language? = Yes, it is :).